 Slow data speed can be frustrating.
 Sites take too long to load, videos lag, and download is painfully slow.
 Thankfully, these issues are often temporary and can be caused by a weak signal or network congestion.
 Other times, it could be an issue with your carrier.
-Before you call them and get on their nerves, try some of these tips on how to make cellular data faster data on your iPhone.
+Before you call them and get on their nerves, try some of these tips on how to increase cellular data speed on your iPhone.

 1. Switch to LTE/4G or 5G

 If your carrier and device support it, switching to LTE/4G or 5G can significantly improve your cellular data speed.
 5G, the newest network technology, offers the fastest data speeds.

 Note that if you have an older phone, it might not be able to support these data speeds.
 Also, you’d need the following to be able to use 5G on your iPhone:

 - a carrier that supports 5G, along with a 5G cellular data plan

 Activate 5G on your iPhone.
 If you select 5G Auto, your iPhone enables Smart Data mode and switches to LTE if 5G speeds don’t give noticeable performance than LTE.
 Choosing 5G On makes your device use 5G whenever available.
 You can also opt for LTE, which lets your iPhone use the LTE network even if 5G is available.